ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 the client has a set of choices to make:

 - Whether or not to redeem a token via a new request to the origin.
-- Whether to use a cached token, or fetch one or more new tokens using the issuance protocol.
+- Whether to redeem a previously issued and cached token, or redeem a token freshly issued from the issuance protocol.
 - If multiple challenges were sent, which challenge to use for redeeming a token on a subsequent request.